Prodigy-Hacking/ProdigyMathGameHacking/willsCheatMenu/README.md

 Follow the code of conduct, or I will eat you.

 Go copy and paste the bundle.js, and if you're lucky it's compiled.
+Run `webpack --build` in this folder to compile it.